Narfinsel/Candlestick-Pattern-Scanner/README.md

 ```

 <h2>5.
 How to Use the Project</h2>
-<p>Now that we know how to install and run the project, let's see how to use it.
+<p>Now that we know how to install and run the project, let's see how we can use it.
 I shall provide a bunch of ideas for trading robots:</p>

 | Pattern            | Moving Average    | Trading Outcome   |
 | :---               |     :---          |          ---:     |